samsonjs/samhuri.net/Readme.md

     - [x] Munge HTML files to make them available without an extension (index.html hack, do it in the SiteGenerator)

+    - [ ] Use perf tools on beta.samhuri.net and compare to samhuri.net to see if inlining css and minifying JS is actually worthwhile

     - [ ] Inline CSS?

     - [ ] Minify JS?
 Now that we're keeping node, why not ...